-In the digital age, data privacy is a critical issue for every organization in Israel.
-The Privacy Protection Regulations (2017) govern the collection, processing, storage, and sharing of personal data while strengthening the protection of citizens' privacy.
-Amendment 13 to the Privacy Protection Law, set to take effect in October 2025, tightens oversight and enforcement, adding new obligations for database owners.
+Data privacy and regulatory compliance in the digital age is a critical issue for every organization in Israel.
+The Privacy Protection Regulations (2017) regulate the manner in which personal information is collected, processed, stored, and shared, while strengthening the protection of citizens' privacy.
+Amendment 13 to the Privacy Protection Law, which will take effect in October 2025, tightens supervision and enforcement, and adds new obligations on database owners.

 How can organizations prepare for these changes and ensure compliance with the evolving regulations?
 This article outlines the key obligations, challenges, and necessary steps for regulatory adaptation.